ezequielgarcia/skopeo-rpm/containers.conf.5.md

 Maximum number of processes allowed in a container.
 0 indicates that no limit is imposed.

+**prepare_volume_on_create**=false

+Copy the content from the underlying image into the newly created volume when the container is created instead of when it is started.
+If `false`, the container engine will not copy the content until the container is started.
+Setting it to `true` may have negative performance implications.

 **rootless_networking**="slirp4netns"

 Set type of networking rootless containers should use.
 Valid options are `slirp4netns`